Skip to content

 These advantages include:

-• Customizable settings to fine-tune the network for specific game needs.
+• Customizable settings for specific game needs.

 • A graphical user interface (GUI) for non-technical users to edit the QoS settings.